-Recognizing the urgency and significance of climate issues, the bank is currently in progress to develop qualitative and quantitative metrics and targets to support its climate risk management and strategy implementation.
-An initial step we have taken was to identify, collect and disclosure our Green House Gas ("GHG") emission in the year of 2022.
+We have established a robust data collection and processing methods to ensure the completeness and accuracy of our emissions data.
+We have identified, collected and disclosed our Green House Gas ("GHG") emission in the year of 2024.
 By increasing transparency of our GHG emissions, we are providing our stakeholders with a better understanding of our carbon footprint and demonstrating our commitment to reducing our impact on the environment.
-It also enable us to identify areas for improvement and set targets to reduce our carbon footprint.
+It also enables us to identify areas for improvement and set targets to reduce our carbon footprint.

 To ensure the accuracy of our GHG emissions reporting, we benchmarked global standards for GHG calculation and adopted TCFD recommendation to calculate our Scope 1 and 2 emissions.
-Due to its virtual bank business model, the bank currently incurred a minimal amount of scope 1 emission in its operation.
+Due to its digital bank business model, the Bank currently incurred a minimal amount of scope 1 emission in its operation.
 We identified the major source of GHG emission being purchased electricity reported in the scope 2 indirect emission as below: